 A Submissive’s Responsibility

 Submissives are responsible for their own health, welfare, and personal behavior.
-At no time in a healthy relationship will a submissive give over all power and decision making when it comes to their health and welfare.
+At no time in a healthy relationship will a submissive give over all power and decision-making when it comes to their personal health and welfare.
 This is partly because no one else can inhabit our bodies and minds and therefore we cannot understand what another person experiences fully in terms of health.
 We can communicate our health needs and bodily experiences, but another person cannot fully know what we experience.
 The act of communicating our experience and needs is in itself a form of responsibility.

 Any person entering into a submissive/power exchange relationship for any duration of time has certain responsibilities.
 The parameters of these change as the relationships but the submissive will always have some responsibilities.

 Communicate About Health and Welfare

 Weather you are entering into a single scene or a lifetime commitment, a submissive is responsible for disclosing pertinent health and welfare information to a partner.
 Full consent is based on knowing pertinent risks of engaging with someone.

 This does not mean you have to provide a full health history to your pick-up play partner.
 It does mean you should let them know about health issues which may change how you have to interact.
 For example, I have had several partners who had asthma.
 I need to know this before we play so that I can keep an eye out for signs of wheezing and breathing issues.
 Decisions about the types of play we engage in can be altered by understanding this medical condition.
 For example, I may choose to not engage in breath play with an asthmatic because of the increased chance of harm.
 Additionally, I will want to know where to locate a rescue inhaler in case I need to access it during a scene.